perriera/for_interfaces/db/mysql/CPP.md

 - Play with the controls that you see to become familair with the VSC debugging environment.

 ### Alternate Case
+#### You want to save the changes to `x4` to your Github project repository?
+Logically, it would be good to keep these changes.
+To do so merely stop the debugger by pressing the red square (or let it complete by pressing the green arrow) then press enter (to see the Terminal prompt again) and type:

+       upgrade_menu 4
+       tagit.sh

+Whatever number is displayed (in this case it will be v`v0.2.1`)
+- Just bump the patch number:

+       tagit.sh v0.2.2

+Now your Github repo for `x4` is updated.

+### Alternate Case
 > **You need something more advanced?** </br>
 > - [How To Install MySQL on Ubuntu 20.04 (digitalocean)](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)
 >  - [Install and configure a MySQL server (ubuntu.com)](https://ubuntu.com/server/docs/databases-mysql)

 ### Summary
 You have just accessed a mysql from C++ and a record was retrieved.